sunnypilot/sunnypilot/README.md

 | `custom-branch`  | `https://install.sunnypilot.ai/{branch_name}` |
 | `release-c3-new` |            **Not yet available**.             |

-> [!IMPORTANT]
+> [!TIP]
-> Is is recommended to [re-flash AGNOS](https://flash.comma.ai/) if you intend to downgrade from the new branches.
-> You can still restore the latest sunnylink backup made on the old branches.

-Requires further assistance with software installation?
+> Do you require further assistance with software installation?
 Join the [sunnypilot Discord server](https://discord.sunnypilot.com) and message us in the `#installation-help` channel.

 ## 🎆 Pull Requests
 We welcome both pull requests and issues on GitHub.
 Bug fixes are encouraged.